alinsjs/docs/guide/binding.md

 ## 1. value attribute

-For input type DOM elements using the value attribute, if the value attribute value is a variable, then the variable will be directly marked as responsive data and bidirectionally bound to the input element.
+For input type DOM elements using the value attribute, if the value attribute value is a variable, then the variable will be directly marked as reactive data and bidirectionally bound to the input element.
 When the variable is updated, the DOM element will be updated.
 When the DOM element input changes, the value of the variable will also be modified.

 Here are some examples